 IESO can obtain voltage and frequency measurements in the island.

-Synchronization – The IESO shall synchronize islands only by using breakers that have synchrocheck relays, or a mechanism of ensuring that the circuit breaker closes only if voltages on both sides of the circuit breaker fulfill conditions of magnitude, phase, and slip frequency.
+Synchronization of Islands – The IESO shall synchronize islands only by using breakers that have synchrocheck relays, or a mechanism of ensuring that the circuit breaker closes only if voltages on both sides of the circuit breaker fulfill conditions of magnitude, phase, and slip frequency.

-Operating instructions – If special islanding practices are developed that differ from the above general policy, these practices shall be documented in operating instructions.
+Special operating practices for islands – If special islanding practices are developed that differ from the above general policy, these practices shall be documented in operating instructions.

 Grid Control Actions